 by three points, based on current research data conducted at other schools using this technology.

-One of the primary reasons attributed to jump in scores is the increase in student interest when technology is incorporated into the classroom.
+One of the primary reasons attributed to a jump in scores is the increase in student interest when technology is incorporated into the classroom.
 In addition to higher test scores, some schools using Google Apps also report that behavior issues

-Google Apps can also prepare students for real world experiences
+Google Apps can also prepare students for real-world experiences

 by teaching them how to use the latest technology to their advantage.
 Innovative resources included in the apps encourage students and teachers to leave the confines of the textbook and explore the topic in more creative ways.
-Students can also use Google sites to manage their course work and prepare and turn in assignments without the need for a paper copy.
+Students can also use Google sites to manage their coursework and prepare and turn in assignments without the need for a paper copy.
 With more and more businesses using this technology in a similar fashion, it is a much easier transition for students to make between the world of academia and the professional world.